What Are Lotion Bars?

-Combine the butters, beeswax pastilles and coconut oil in the top of the double boiler or in a mason jar sitting on a wash cloth in a small saucepan.
+- Combine the butters, beeswax pellets, and coconut oil in the top of the double boiler or in a mason jar sitting on a washcloth in a small saucepan.

-Reduce heat to a simmer and stir the top mixture carefully until all ingredients have melted.
-NOTE: Be careful not to get any water in to the butters/oil mixture as it can ruin the bars.
+- Reduce heat to simmer and stir the mixture carefully until all the ingredients have melted.
+NOTE: Be careful not to get any water in to the butters/oil mixture as it will ruin the bars.

-Once all ingredients have melted, remove from heat and add essential oils.
+- Once all ingredients have melted, remove them from the heat.

-Stir essential oils in and quickly and carefully pour in to the plastic deodorant molds.
+- Quickly and carefully pour into the plastic deodorant molds.
 If possible, transfer to the refrigerator to harden or let sit on the counter for 4-6 hours or until completely cooled.

 How to Use Lotion Bars

 Use lotion bars on dry skin only.
 They are not meant to be used in the bath or shower.
 Rub a thin layer over skin as often as needed.

 These lotion bars are not sunscreen but they do have a natural SPF of about 5 and are great for mild sun exposure.